DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 # Appendix D DDI Metadata

 There are two DDI standards: [DDI Lifecycle](http://www.ddialliance.org/Specification/DDI-Lifecycle/3.2/XMLSchema/FieldLevelDocumentation/) & [DDI Codebook](http://www.ddialliance.org/Specification/DDI-Codebook/2.5/XMLSchema/field_level_documentation.html).
 Both are compatible as XML-Schema and include Dublin Core elements.
-Most DC elements can map directly to DDI (See DC-DDI Mapping Table at https://www.ddialliance.org/resources/ddi-profiles/dc).
+Most DC elements can map directly to DDI (See [DC-DDI Mapping Table](https://www.ddialliance.org/resources/ddi-profiles/dc)).
 For information on creating DDI metadata from SPSS see http://www.eddi-conferences.eu/ocs/index.php/eddi/eddi14/paper/viewFile/144/120.

   - **DDI-Lifecycle** (DDI-L) is meant to record metadata across the entire research project including metadata on the project/study-level, publication, analysis, data files, and variables.
 DDI-L is also referred to as DDI 3 (current version 3.2).

   - **DDI-Codebook** (DDI-C) is a simplified version of DDI-L which works best for simple survey data.
 DDI-C is also referred to as DDI 2 (current version 2.5).

-# Appendix E Dictionary Schema

-An XML representation for the data dictionary can be exported from the software using its programming capability (if needed).
-The [dictionary schema](https://www.ibm.com/support/knowledgecenter/SSLVMB_23.0.0/spss/programmability_option/dictionary_schema_intro.html) is installed with the software (IBM Knowledge Center).

-**Figure 4**: Documentation of dictionary schema provided by IBM.

 # Bibliography